Sanchari-007/Exploratory-Data-Analysis-Walmart-Sales-Data/README.md

-PowerBI project for analysis and finding various trends in the annual sales data of Walmart USA.
+PowerBI project for analysing and finding various trends in the annual sales data of Walmart USA.
+Using this clear insights we can make actionable decisions and contribute to the growth of the company.